dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-enterprise/setting-up-sso-with-google-gsuite.md

 the configuration of GSuite SSO.
 Members of your team should now be able to log into the dbt Cloud application at `https://cloud.getdbt.com/enterprise-login/<login-slug>`.

-### Setting up RBAC
+## Setting up RBAC
-Now you have completed setting up SSO with Azure AD, the next steps will be to set up [RBAC](/docs/dbt-cloud/access-control/enterprise-permissions) to complete your access control configuration.
+Now you have completed setting up SSO with GSuite, the next steps will be to set up [RBAC groups](/docs/dbt-cloud/access-control/enterprise-permissions) to complete your access control configuration.

 ## Troubleshooting